cpbscholten/RoboTeam-Twente-Behaviour-Tree-Editor-V2/README.md

 └───model
-│   │   config.py - Contains methods for reading and updating settings from the configuration file │   │   exceptions.py - Contains all custom mode exceptions for the model │   │   tree.py - Contains all model classes for representing trees, nodetypes and contains verification methods= │
+│   │   config.py - Contains methods for reading and updating settings from the configuration file │   │   exceptions.py - Contains all custom mode exceptions for the model │   │   tree.py - Contains all model classes for representing trees, nodetypes and contains verification methods │
 └───view
 |   │   applications.py - Contains the application initialized by the main.py file